AbdassalamAhmad/DevOps_Learning_Journey/Kubernetes/Readme.md

 $ kubectl describe pods <podname> # Gives more info about a pod or number of pods.
 $ kubectl describe deployment <deploymentname> # Gives more info about a deployment or number of deployments.
+$ kubectl describe service <servicename> # Gives info about the service like IP address of pod and ports.
 ```

 **Create Commands:**